The future of folding glass walls is here (and before long, everywhere)

 According to Rick Myers, project manager for the renovation with WATG, the client hoped to enhance the experience for club members and guests by bringing the spectacular views of the waterfront setting from the enclosed lanai all the way into the dining room.

-The original installation featured wood bi-fold doors to enclose the lanai that had become more difficult to operate over time, mainly due to the corrosion of the hardware.
-"These doors stayed closed more often than not," recalls Myers.
 "The client wished to replace them with a more durable product --one that would be easier to operate and could withstand the salt corrosion."
 Myers and his team concluded that NanaWall's SL73 Thermally Broken Aluminum Framed Hurricane Approved Folding System would best serve the project.

 “The client wanted to take advantage of the indoor/outdoor dining experience, and NanaWall helped them achieve that.”

 Though competitor systems might have saved the client slightly in initial outlay, NanaWall's solid, tested construction offered the best long-term performance and cost-effectiveness, largely owing to first-of-its-kind engineering as a monumental folding wall system for low and mid-rise applications with both Miami-Dade and AAMA Hurricane certification.

 "We knew the NanaWall system was probably more expensive than other similar products," Myers relates.
 "However, we wanted a more reliable product, a more durable product, and one that was more user-friendly."

 In all, the NanaWall system installed at Waialae achieved every one of the client's "wish list" items for renovating the space, and even created an opportunity for additional openness and transparency.